AA-CubeSat-Team/soci_img/README.md

 ## Internal States and Diagrams
+Upon power on, the system will toggle the hardware reset and attempt to establish a common baud rate with the uCamIII via the syncCamera() command.
+Then, the system will attempt to initialize the type and resolution of the image to be taken.
+Then, the system will attempt to set the package size for later data retrieval from the uCamIII.
+Finally, the system will attempt set the default contrast, brightness, and exposure of the camera.

+Below, a visual representation of the initialization process in the form of a flowchart is provided.
-In the initialization flowchart shown below, references are made to the following constants:
+In the initialization flowchart shown below, references are made to the following MAX_X_ATTEMPTS constants.
+These constants are fairly arbitrary, but it is known that syncing and initialization usually take a bit more attempts.
 ```
 MAX_SYNC_ATTEMPTS       = 60 <==> MSA(60)
 MAX_INITIALIZE_ATTEMPTS = 60 <==> MIA(60)